 - Document any Exceptions raised.

-- (Optional) “See Also” - reference to other documents.
+- (Optional) “See Also” - reference to other documents or other functions.

 The docstring styles vary in how they document parameters, returns, and exceptions.